mandliya/algorithms_and_data_structures/README.md

 |Product of Array Except Self.
 Given an array of n integers where n > 1, nums, return an array output such that output[i] is equal to the product of all the elements of nums except nums[i].| [product_except_self.cpp](leet_code_problems/product_except_self.cpp)|
 |Given a sorted array, remove duplicates in place and return the new length.
 It doesn't matter what is in array beyond the unique elements size.
 Expected O(1) space and O(n) time complexity.| [remove_duplicates.cpp](leet_code_problems/remove_duplicates.cpp) |
 | Count the number of islands in a grid.
 Given a grid representing 1 as land body, and 0 as water body, determine the number of islands (more details in problem comments)|[count_islands.cpp](leet_code_problems/count_islands.cpp)|
+| Find median from a data stream.
+Design a data structure that supports addNum to add a number to the stream, and findMedian to return the median of the current numbers seen so far.
+Also, if the count of numbers is even, return average of two middle elements, return median otherwise.|[median_stream.cpp](leet_code_problems/median_stream.cpp)